Note: This post relates to content in the eighth edition of the MLA Handbook. For up-to-date guidance, see the ninth edition of the MLA Handbook.

 Exercise 1 is an ungraded homework assignment for students to practice MLA documentation; it includes an optional research component.

-Additional outcomes: This exercise gives students experience identifying the relevant publication facts of articles in journals and book anthologies, using the MLA template of core elements from the eighth edition of the MLA Handbook, and crafting works-cited-list entries as part of a larger project of preparing an annotated bibliography.
+This exercise gives students experience identifying the relevant publication facts of articles in journals and book anthologies, using the MLA format template from the eighth edition of the MLA Handbook, and crafting works-cited-list entries as part of a larger project of preparing an annotated bibliography.
 It also allows students to practice styling titles in Spanish and titles within titles, as well as various formatting issues they face in drafting a list of works cited, such as spacing and alphabetizing entries.

 Give students the assignment sheet for Exercise 1 and direct them to complete it outside class.